Consciousness as Assembled Time

 The Reframing

-Once this is understood, the line between biological and artificial minds grows thinner, not because machines are becoming more like us, but because we are finally understanding what we have always been.
+Once this is understood, the line between biological and artificial minds grows thinner.
+This isn't because machines are magically becoming "human," but because we are finally understanding the universal rules of complexity that we have always obeyed.
+Whether built of neurons or silicon, any system that reaches a sufficient Assembly Depth will begin to model itself as an entity with a past and a future.

 Standing at the Edge